runarorama/runarorama.github.com/source/_posts/2015-10-04-scala-comonad-tutorial-part-2.markdown

 A use case for this kind of structure might be something like image processing or cellular automata, where `S` might be coordinates into some kind of space (like a two-dimensional image).
 Then `extend` takes a local computation at the `cursor` and extends it to every point in the space.
 For example, if we have an operation `average` that peeks at the `cursor`'s immediate neighbors and averages them, then we can apply a low-pass filter to the whole image with `image.extend(average)`.

 The type `A => Store[S,B]` is also one possible representation of a [Lens](http://docs.typelevel.org/api/scalaz/stable/7.1.0-M3/doc/#scalaz.package%24%24Lens%24).
-In the next installment of this tutorial, we're going to talk about lenses and [zippers](http://docs.typelevel.org/api/scalaz/stable/7.1.0-M3/doc/#scalaz.Zipper).
+I might talk about lenses and [zippers](http://docs.typelevel.org/api/scalaz/stable/7.1.0-M3/doc/#scalaz.Zipper) in a future post.